Civica (company)

-The Civica Group is an international software business group.
-It is a privately owned group of companies headquartered in London, UK, and with regional head offices in Australia, Singapore and North America.
+Civica Group Limited is an international software company headquartered in London, UK, with regional offices in Australia, Singapore, and North America.

 History

 Civica was set up through a management buy-out from the Sanderson Group in 1999, backed by venture capitalist group Alchemy Partners and led by Simon Downing who became chief executive.
 The Civica Group was officially formed from the Sanderson Group in 2002.
 The group was subsequently listed on the Alternative Investment Market of the London Stock Exchange in 2004.
 It was delisted in 2008 when it was acquired by 3i for £190 million.

 In September 2009 Civica acquired in4tek, a community health and social care record software specialist based in Altrincham.

 In April 2011 Civica UK, a wholly owned subsidiary of Civica Group, acquired specialized document and records management services provider Cave Tab.

 In May 2011 it acquired PSCAL, a financial management software and services provider for the NHS.

-In June 2012 Civica acquired Gateway Computing Ltd, publisher of WinDIP Enterprise, a document and records management software suite.
+In June 2012, Civica acquired Gateway Computing Ltd, publisher of WinDIP Enterprise, a document and records management software suite.

 In 2013 Civica acquired Corero Business Systems, an educational software provider.

-In 2014 Civica acquired both Coldharbour Systems, a software provider, and Healthcare and Keystone Asset Management, an asset management specialist for the Housing market.
+In 2014 Civica acquired both Coldharbour Systems, a software provider in the healthcare sector and particularly for care homes, and Healthcare and Keystone Asset Management, an asset management specialist for the Housing market.
 Also, in 2014 Civica acquired Asidua, a local government contact management and application specialist and telecoms specialist.

 In 2016 Civica acquired Norwel Legal and IPL Information Processing Limited.